ietf-wg-acme/acme/draft-ietf-acme-acme.md

 sufficient to make the authorization valid.

 The only type of identifier defined by this specification is a fully-qualified domain name (type: "dns").
 The value of the identifier MUST be the ASCII representation of the domain name.
+If a domain name contains Unicode characters it MUST be encoded using the rules defined in {{!RFC3492}}.
+Servers MUST verify any identifier values that begin with the ASCII Compatible Encoding prefix "xn--" as defined in {{!RFC5890}} are properly encoded.
 Wildcard domain names (with "*" as the first label) MUST NOT be included in authorization requests.

 ~~~~~~~~~~
 {